Road trip through Italy, Switzerland, and Germany

-This summer we have planned a road trip through Europe, especifically through Italy, Switzerland and Germany
+Some years ago we planned a road trip through Europe, specifically through Italy, Switzerland, and Germany

-We had time to find good airplane tickets, figure out our schedule and plan all details.
+We had time to find good airplane tickets from Norway to Germany, then with that information, we continued to figure out our schedule and plan all details.

-The breathtaking sunrise from the hotel’s restaurant on Sunday morning was the perfect beginning for our so needed vacations!
+We woke up early, to take in a breathtaking sunrise from the hotel’s restaurant on Sunday morning.
+This was the perfect beginning for our so-needed vacations!

-We took our breakfast and walked 20 minutes to catch our first flight.
-Stavanger – Amsterdam.
+We decided to spend the night in a hotel right by the airport in Stavanger, Norway.
+So after taking our breakfast we walked 20 minutes to catch our first flight, Stavanger – Amsterdam.

 One of my first intercontinental flights was with KLM in 1998, since then I have always enjoyed the service provided and how reliable they are.